 Dee C’rell’s music recordings consistently appear on a vast amount of record labels and radio stations within electronic and acoustic music.
 His name is synonymous within contemporary music making, where he expertly blends piano and electronics.
 He appears within a multitude of music genres worldwide, and he is a respected contempoary musician by many of his peers.
 He is an endorsed artist for the prestigious German piano company, Bechstein, which he uses for his recordings.
 He is signed to both Imagem/Concord and Roba.

 He has established the contemporary art record label, Holm Records, which releases many of Dee C'rell's compositions and collaborations with artists .
-He has released a variety of works on Holm Records and also on CD’s and digital albums which have been further released by label, such as, Ministry of Sound, Embassy of Music, KARE, Jockey-Club, El-Tiburon, Abstrait, EMI’s Chillout 6 P.M, ROBA, Fromlelli, Ozella Records, ZYX, Ganser & Hanke, Lounge Du Soleil, Future Jazz Café, Dreamusic, Klassik Lounge Radio, Nightflight, and many more, earning Dee C'rell notable global recognition.
+He has released a variety of works on Holm Records and also on CD’s and digital albums which have been further released by record labels such as, Warner Music, Ministry of Sound, Embassy of Music, KARE, Jockey-Club, El-Tiburon, Abstrait, EMI’s Chillout 6 P.M, ROBA, Fromlelli, Ozella Records, ZYX, Ganser & Hanke, Lounge Du Soleil, Future Jazz Café, Dreamusic, Klassik Lounge Radio, Nightflight, and many more, earning Dee C'rell notable global recognition.

 He continues to release electronic and acoustic music on Holm Records and also on other non-exclusive record labels within a variety of genres.
 He also remixes for some of the most prominent artists within various forms of electronic and acoustic music making practices.

 For all press and media: you can find within the package, press information and high resolution image.

 Please be aware that with such a high rate of alternative genres, it is best to ask for personal music packages as opposed to online media presentation.